AdrianCGallo/starter-academic/content/authors/admin/_index.md

   # {{< spoiler text="Click here to learn my Background" >}}
   # things here that are initially hidden.
   # {{< /spoiler >}}

+# Saving words
+# I have a strong academic background making me a trusted messenger on climate issues, and I quickly learned how to advocate for clean energy policies.
+I am media trained and  experienced in interviews, presentations, teaching, or panel settings.

 ---
 Hello!
 I'm a climate nerd who spent too much time doom scrolling IPCC reports and decided to be part of the renewable energy transition.
-I am an Idaho-based clean energy consultant currently focusing on energy policy at the county-scale, but remain active in regional energy discussions.
+I am a clean energy consultant working on county and state-level energy issues in the West.
+My ecosystem ecology background helps me feel comfortable with big-picture policy analyses, but I've learned that sometimes you need to have more coffee & windshield time with the locals to solve problems.

 I started my career working for the Forest Service in Alaska and Oregon building long-term forest management plans.
 My curiosity of the natural world led me to purse a PhD researching how climate change is impacting ecosystems like deserts, grasslands, forests,